Condensed Gradient Boosting

+There are some proposals to use a single multi-output tree for all classes at each boosting iteration to produce faster ensembles.
+In cited works by \cite{ponomareva2017compact,zhang2020gbdt}, the the proposed methodologies are developed within the framework of gradient boosting, specifically leveraging the XGBoost algorithm and LightGBM.
+The two referenced studies employ the second-order Taylor expansion method to approximate their respective objective functions.
+Notably, the derivations are adapted to accommodate vectorized expressions of this expansion.

-The objective of this study is two-fold.
-On the one hand a novel Gradient Boosting model that treats in the same manner different problems, such as binary/multi-class classification and single/multi-output regression is proposed.
-This is done by using a single, possibly multi-output, model at each step.
-In contrast to~\cite{ponomareva2017compact,zhang2020gbdt}, the optimization of the proposed method is based on a two-step procedure, first fitting the base learner by least-squares to the pseudo-residuals and then approximating the solution with the Newton-Raphson step following the original gradient boosting strategy~\cite{friedman2001greedy}.
-The second objective of this paper is to perform an exhaustive comparison of multi-output gradient boosting methods in terms of generalization accuracy and computational efficiency.
+The objective of the current study has two parts.
+Firstly, it introduces a new GB model that addresses various problems uniformly, including binary/multi-class classification and single/multi-output regression.
+This is accomplished by employing a single model, potentially with multiple outputs, at each step.
+In contrast to \cite{ponomareva2017compact,zhang2020gbdt}, the optimization of the proposed method is based on a two-step procedure.
+First, we fit the base learner by least-squares to the pseudo-residuals and then approximate the solution with the Newton-Raphson step following the original GB strategy \cite{friedman2001greedy}.
+The second objective of this paper is to perform an exhaustive comparison of multi-output GB methods in terms of generalization accuracy and computational efficiency.

-The paper is organized as follows: In section 2, the Gradient Boosting construction and the proposed loss function and algorithm for both multi-class classification and multi-output regression problems are described, and section 3 reviews the related works.
-In section 4, the experiments and results of several empirical analyses are shown.
-Finally, the conclusions are summarized in the last section.
+The present paper's outline is as follows: Section \ref{sec:related_work} overviews relevant prior research.
+Section \ref{sec:methodology} explores the construction of Gradient Boosting, detailing the formulated objective function and algorithm designed for tackling multi-class classification and multi-output regression problems.
+Additionally, it provides illustrative examples to clarify the operational principles of the proposed model.
+In Section \ref{sec:experiments}, the different subsections outline: the dataset utilized for the experiments, the code repositories corresponding to the studied models, the experimental setup, the evaluation metrics employed, the experimental methodology, and the results of various empirical analyses.
+Lastly, Section \ref{sec:conclusion} summarizes the conclusions of the paper.